-When the book Lean Thinking (by Jim Womack and Dan Jones) was originally published in 1996, it seems likely that hardly any was applying Lean principles in healthcare.
-Sure, you had organizations applying TQM or CQI principles (or even some of the lessons of Dr. W. Edwards Deming) and Joan Wellman did some of her first Lean healthcare experiments in 1995, but there weren’t any “Lean healthcare” case studies yet.
+When the book Lean Thinking (by Jim Womack and Dan Jones) was originally published in 1996, it seems likely that hardly anyone was applying Lean principles in healthcare.
+Sure, you had organizations applying TQM or CQI principles (or even some of the lessons of Dr. W. Edwards Deming).
+Joan Wellman did some of her first Lean healthcare experiments in 1995, but there weren't any “Lean healthcare” case studies yet.

 The book (with the same text in the original and updated editions) spends about two pages talking about the potential of Lean principles in healthcare.
 You can likely read the pages (289 and 290) through the Amazon “look inside” feature or possibly through Google Books (search for “medical care”).

 With increasingly specialized “centers of expertise” in healthcare, there are increasing demands to keep each of these silos “fully occupied.”
 This leads to long waits for patients, of course (and is a big problem, still, in 2013).

 “How would things work if the medical system embraced lean thinking?”

 First, Womack and Jones say “the patient would be placed in the foreground, with time and comfort included as key performance measures of the system.”

 Second, they recommend that healthcare break down departmental functional structures and “reorganize much of its expertise into multi-skilled teams.”